Estimated reading time: 20 minutes

 The one thing I would recommend though is finding someone who can teach you the SEO basics so you can do it yourself.
 The right way.

 So what am I saying?
 Is SEO worth it or not?
 My answer is that ‘it depends’.
 If I was starting a wedding photography business today then in my opinion, SEO isn’t the place I would start.
 But if you are established already and want to put the time/effort into creating the content and getting the backlinks then it is still worth being there as part of your overall marketing strategy.
-But like I say, it no longer is easy for competitive keywords and is not as effective as the ‘good old days’
+But like I say, it no longer is easy for competitive keywords and is not as effective as the ‘good old days’.
+SEO should be small part of your overall marketing plan, not the majority of it.

 When I was planning my own wedding, like many others I signed up to Hitched.
 That was a decade ago and back in those days, the secret sauce for wedding photographers was the forum.
 You’d pay for your advert which would allow you to post in their forum.
 You’d pop your link in the signature and it was like a little advert that readers actually saw.
 However, the dominance of Facebook groups has really killed off most forums nowadays and I am guessing Hitched’s forum was a victim .